The new all-in-one Articles module for Joomla 5.2

 Featured Articles Show

-Advanced settings Header Class h3 card-header
+Advanced Header Class h3 card-header

 Module Style card